This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Then, indulge in mouth-watering main meals, including sirloin, rib eye, cheesy pizzas, and more.
 The menu also includes several delectable desserts and drinks.

 If you’re in the mood for Italian cuisine, head to Casamia Bristol for a delightful culinary experience.
 The upscale restaurant is set in a former bank with stylish interior designs and mirrored walls.

 Casamia Bristol is a great place to taste authentic Italian food.
 And if you’re looking for a lively spot, it’s certainly worth a visit.

 Choose from tasty plates of pasta, pizzas, seafood, steaks, golden loaves of bread with tomato sauce, and plenty more.
 There is also a wide selection of drinks, from Italian white to exclusive house wines.

 Root offers a relaxed atmosphere to enjoy a meal in Bristol’s Wapping Wharf.
 And if the name didn’t give it away already, the restaurant centres its menu around vegetables.

 The menu includes several creative vegetarian and vegan dishes, and there are a few fish and meat options.
 The wine list features organic and biodynamic wines to complement the innovative dishes.

 If you’re looking for the best brunch in Bristol, make your way to The Crafty Egg.
 The charming café features a cosy and rustic setting with many indoor plants scattered around.

-Bristol is filled to the brim with fun things to do, so you’ll likely want to spend a few days in this charming city.
+You’ll never run out of fun things to do in Bristol, so you’ll likely want to spend a few days in this charming city.

-After delighting your senses with adventure and delicious foods, relax at one of the best accommodations in Bristol.
+After delighting your senses with adventure and delicious food, relax at one of the best accommodations in Bristol.
 Here are a few top hotels for a splendid stay.